AndreasLonn/BiltemaController/README.md

 ### Pin and MQTT configuration

-The `pins` configuration entry is a python dictionary where the key is the name of the outlet (this value is added to the `topicPrefix` to create the MQTT topic for that outlet).
+The `pins` configuration entry is a python dictionary where the key is the name of the outlet (this value is added to the `topicStatePrefix` to create the MQTT topic for that outlet).
 The value of the dictionary element is a touple of the pin that turns the outlet off, and the pin that turns it on.
 For example:
 `'1':(4,14)` means that the outlet is called `1`, that pin `4` turns the outlet off and that pin `14` turns it on.

+The `triggerDelay` refers to the delay between the HIGH and LOW and again after the LOW for the GPIO pin.
+This is entered in seconds.
+Increase this if the remote control doesn't have time to send signals.

 #### State